srockw/SMacro/README.md

 - `/smacro load <name>` will load a macro with the given name, replacing the current one.

+- `/smacro delete <name>` will delete the macro with the given name.
+This action is irreversible.

 # Editor

 The editor is very similar to MPK Mod, as mentioned above, but made with [Elementa](https://github.com/EssentialGG/Elementa).